-Seventeen initial outcome and quality measures have been developed by the Metrics and Scoring Committee.
-Funds from a quality pool will be awarded to CCOs based on their performance on these 17 CCO Incentive Measures.
+Seventeen outcome and quality measures have been developed by the Metrics and Scoring Committee for measurement years 2013 and 2014.
+Funds from a quality pool will be awarded to CCOs based on their annual performance on these 17 CCO Incentive Measures.

 The specifications used to produce the measures are available below.
 Measures were produced using national and standardized specifications.
 Variations are noted in the documents.

 2013 specification sheets and methodology documents are available upon request.
 These documents have been removed from the webpage to minimize confusion between the measurement years.